digama0/mm0/mm0.md

 Note that `x` and `ph` are both declared in the local scope; these declarations are ignored because their names are *shadowed* by the theorem binders.

 Inference processing proceeds from left to right on the variable bindings, including the arrow bindings.
 The above theorem has three bindings: `(x: set)`, `(ph: wff y)` and the anonymous binding `(_: $ A. x A. z (ph /\ ps) $)`.
-Bindings come in three groups: the nondependent bindings, the dependent variable bindings, and the formulas.
+Bindings come in three groups: the (nondependent) bound variables, the regular variable bindings, and the formulas.
 It is an error for the explicit bindings to come out of order, and the inferred bindings are added at the boundaries between these groups.

 For variables with simple types, like `(x: set)`, no variables are inferred.
 For `(ph: wff y)`, this variable depends on `y` and so `(y: set)` is inserted at the end of the nondependent bindings (after `x`).
 Bindings are inserted in the order they appear in the type.